Real Estate Law

 4. Make yourself a part of the community of real estate lawyers by becoming active in national, state, or local bar associations.
 The Chicago Bar Association Young Lawyers Section has a committee on real estate law.

-5. Get to know Loyola's professors specializing in real estate, zoning, and land use - John McCormack, Lynn Hanley, Patrick Branklin, Thomas Burney, and Gregory Furda.
+5. Get to know Loyola's professors specializing in real estate, zoning, and land use - John McCormack, Lynn Hanley, Patrick Brankin and Thomas Burney.

 REAL ESTATE LAW RESOURCES